Learning Sets with Separating Kernels: Abstract

 \section{Abstract}

 We consider the problem of learning a set from random samples.
 We show how relevant geometric and topological properties of a set can be studied analytically using concepts from the theory of reproducing kernel Hilbert spaces.
 A new kind of reproducing kernel, that we call separating kernel, plays a crucial role in our study and is analyzed in detail.
-We prove a new analytic characterization of the support of a distribution, that naturally leads to a family of provably consistent regularized learning algorithms and we discuss the stability of these methods with respect to random sampling.
-Numerical experiments show that the approach is competitive, and often better, than other state of the art techniques.
+We prove a new analytic characterization of the support of a distribution, {that naturally leads to a family of regularized learning algorithms which are provably universally consistent and stable with respect to random sampling.} Numerical experiments show that the proposed approach is competitive, and often better, than other state of the art techniques.\\